 Concentrations of Credit.
 Most of the Corporation's lending activity occurs within the State of Texas, including the four largest metropolitan areas of Austin, Dallas/Ft.
 Worth, Houston and San Antonio, as well as other markets.
 The majority of the Corporation's loan portfolio consists of commercial and industrial and commercial real estate loans.
-Other than energy loans, as of December 31, 2013 and 2012, there were no concentrations of loans related to any single industry in excess of 10% of total loans.
+As of December 31, 2014 and 2013, there were no concentrations of loans related to any single industry in excess of 10% of total loans other than energy loans, which totaled 16.1% and 11.7% of total loans, respectively.

 Foreign Loans.
 The Corporation has U.S. dollar denominated loans and commitments to borrowers in Mexico.
-The outstanding balance of these loans and the unfunded amounts available under these commitments were not significant at December 31, 2013 or 2012.
+The outstanding balance of these loans and the unfunded amounts available under these commitments were not significant at December 31, 2014 or 2013.

 Overdrafts.
-Deposit account overdrafts reported as loans totaled \$6.8 million and \$102.4 million at December 31, 2013 and 2012.
-At December 31, 2012, commercial and industrial loans included \$95.3 million related to an overdraft by a correspondent bank customer.
-The overdraft cleared subsequent to year-end.
+Deposit account overdrafts reported as loans totaled \$7.7 million and \$6.8 million at December 31, 2014 and 2013.

 Related Party Loans.
 In the ordinary course of business, the Corporation has granted loans to certain directors, executive officers and their affiliates (collectively referred to as "related parties").
 These loans were made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with other unaffiliated persons and do not involve more than normal risk of collectibility.
-Activity in related party loans during 2013 is presented in the following table.
+Activity in related party loans during 2014 is presented in the following table.
+Other changes were primarily related to changes in related-party status.

-Balance outstanding at December 31, 2012 \$ 65,246 Principal additions 123,189 Principal reductions (111,763) Balance outstanding at December 31, 2013 \$ 76,672
+Balance outstanding at December 31, 2013 \$ 76,672

+Principal additions 127,347

+Principal reductions (165,963)

+Other changes 644

+Balance outstanding at December 31, 2014 \$ 38,700